 Connecting theory and practice

-No matter which disciplines you choose to explore in greatest depth — computer science or comparative literature, peace studies or philosophy, management or international development and social change — you’ll dive deeply into intriguing topics, work closely with faculty members and classmates, explore the relationship between theory and practice, and prepare for advanced study and career success in the areas of your choice.
+No matter which disciplines you choose to explore in greatest depth — computer science or comparative literature, geography or philosophy, management or international development and social change — you’ll dive deeply into intriguing topics, work closely with faculty members and classmates, explore the relationship between theory and practice, and prepare for advanced study and career success in the areas of your choice.